Behavioral sink: Applicability to humans

-Controversy exists over the implications of the experiment.
+The implications of the experiment are controversial.
 Psychologist Jonathan Freedman's experiment recruited high school and university students to carry out a series of experiments that measured the effects of density on human behavior.
 He measured their stress, discomfort, aggression, competitiveness, and general unpleasantness.
 He declared to have found no appreciable negative effects in 1975.

-Researchers argued that "Calhoun's work was not simply about density in a physical sense, as number of individuals-per-square-unit-area, but was about degrees of social interaction."
+The 1962 Scientific American article came at a time when overpopulation had become a subject of great public interest, and had a considerable cultural influence.
+However, such discussions often oversimplified the original findings in various ways.
+It should however be noted that the work has another message than, for example, Paul Ehrlich's now widely disputed book The Population Bomb.

+Calhoun's worries primarily concerned a human population surge and a potentially independent increase in urbanization as an early stage of rendering much of a given society functionally sterile.
+Under such circumstances, he hypothesized, society would move from some modality of overpopulation towards a much more irredeemable underpopulation.